emipa606/TabSorting/README.md

 - All tables and sittable furniture to a separate Tables/Chairs-tab
 - All decorative items to a separate Decorations-tab
 - All kitchen furniture and linkables to a separate Kitchen-tab
-- Add research furniture to a separate Research-tab
+- All research furniture to a separate Research-tab
+- All Ideology ritual-furniture to a separate Ideology-tab

 Special case
 - All storage-containers to the Storage-tab